Toufool/AutoSplit/README.md

 ### Timer Global Hotkeys
 - Click "Set Hotkey" on each option and make sure that they match up to what your hotkeys are in your preferred speedrun timer.
 These are global hotkeys and act the same as they do in livesplit, wsplit, etc. They will work even when the program is minimized.
 - Make sure that Global Hotkeys are enabled in your speedrun timer.
+- Skip and Undo Split has a 0.1 second delay for double-tap prevention.

 ## Known Limitations
 - There are currently no custom settings for each split image (threshold, pause time, sub-regions etc.).